file: idl-cube-manual.txt = data cube tools

 ; II H x-t.
 Such gb-ca slicing triggered

-; movex.pro is a remake of the Oslo ximovie.pro player.
+; showex.pro calls movex.pro, my remake of the Oslo ximovie.pro

-; Type movex to get a parameter list.
-It assocs into a disk
+; player.
+Type movex to get a parameter list.
+It assocs into

-; file and so can play large cubes that exceed the memory.
-It can
+; disk files and so can play large cubes that exceed the memory.

-; and also zoom in by pulling out a piece.
+; You can resize and also zoom in by pulling out a piece.
+Wrapper

 ; correlative scatterplot pixels gb[x,y,t] against pixels ca[x,y,t]